maryclaireteahan/adriennewalsh/readme/README.md

 ### How this site was deployed

 - In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the main Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
 - Any changes pushed to the master branch will take effect on the live project

-  The live link can be found here - [THRIVE Juices and Smoothies](https://elainebroche-dev.github.io/ms1-thrive/index.html)
+  The live link can be found here - [THRIVE Juices and Smoothies](https://maryclaireteahan.github.io/adriennewalsh/)

 ### How to clone the repository

-- Go to the https://github.com/elainebroche-dev/ms1-thrive repository on GitHub
+- Go to the https://github.com/maryclaireteahan/adriennewalsh repository on GitHub
 - Click the "Code" button to the right of the screen, click HTTPs and copy the link there
 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process